kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 How to customize suspend function
 - when do we need to customize
 The answer could be simple, whenver your method is time-consuming, make it suspend, what kinda of operation might be considered time-consuming, I/O operation or complex computation, in addition to some use case that the function may not take long, but it needs to wait then start after a period of time.
-Example, do XY after 5 seconds

-what does async suspend mean
-async means the current thread will not be blocking. once the method has been suspended, our current thread become non-blocking, why? because our method execution moved away from current thread.
+Example, do XY after 5 seconds tine what does async suspend mean async means the current thread will not be blocking. once the method has been suspended, our current thread become non-blocking, why? because our method execution moved away from current thread.
 Some might think, we can also use Java executor pool to manually switch thread execution, in a way to mimic non-blocking thread, would that also be considered as non-blocking thread?
 Yes, it's the same effect.
 Wait, isn't non blocking suspension a specific character of Coroutine?
 Why would Thread have the same functionality
+In practical, when we talk about thread blocking we usually refer to single thread execution, but in Coroutine, a single corou- how to write customization add suspend to function, wrap with withContext inside Why withContext() here? this is the most common way to pick up, as it's the easiet and most starightforward way there are also other suspend function as "delay", what it does is to wait for a period of time then execute the code after, What is suspend
+In fact, it is the same as the coroutine, it is thread Switch , but it is a thread Switch that can be automatically switched back
-In practical, when we talk about thread blocking we usually refer to single thread execution, but in Coroutine, a single coroutine can also be non-blocking java thread switch and kotlin coroutine are both a way to implement non-blocking, just that kotlin coroutine provides a coding style that read like blocking but execute non-blocking in behind.
+Next we will continue can also be non-blocking java thread switch and kotlin coroutine are both a way to implement non-blocking, just that kotlin coroutine provides a coding style that read like blocking but execute non-blocking in behind.